Ghaitharar/SlideAI/README.md

 PyTorch

 ## Usage
 Converting Aperio scanner histology WSI in .svs format and their annotation .xml files to .jpg tiles and .png binary masks.
 This could be a part of a larger data-preprocessing pipeline for instance segmentation training/inference.
+The slicer can classify each tile as background/tissue tile and keep only tissue tiles; however, user needs to pass a pre-trained model to the classifier function which uses TorchVision vgg11_bn with two output classes.